SF-WDI-LABS/rails-intro-1/README.md

     - activerecord is our ORM that manages our Models and our database, we'll learn more about that later
 - `cd` into your `rails-fun` folder and run
 - run `rails server` or just `rails s` and see what happens
-- This will start a server on `localhost:3000` head there and see what it says...
+- This will start a server on `localhost:3000` head there and see what it says!
+- Look through the file structure and consider the following questions:

+1. Where is the html for the page that you saw?
+1. What does the Gemfile remind you of from our full stack JS work?
+1. What might this strange looking `erb` stuff be?
+1. Where would be a logical place for database related information?
+1. Where would be a logical place for the testing files to live?

 ## Rails File Structure